bluebirz/bluebirz.github.io/_posts/2023-06-04-try-terraform-part-5.md

 ## resource in main scripts

-If we go easy by writting resources in a single main folder, now we can do the following steps.
+If we go easy by writing resources in a single main folder, now we can do the following steps.

 1. Prepare an empty resource
 1. Import the state by referring the resource